Employing children and young people

 Statutory rules govern the employment of school-age young people and must be adhered to, even if you only want to employ them to do a paper round.
 No one under 16 years old may be employed in manufacturing, on licensed premises, or in any dangerous activity.

-As noted above, in Northern Ireland, a young person can leave school on 30 June if they are aged 16 on or before 1 July of that year.
+As noted above, in Northern Ireland, a young person can leave school on 30 June if they are aged 16 years old on or before 1 July of that year.
 If their 16th birthday falls on or after 2 July they have to wait until the end of the following academic year before they are eligible to leave.

 Working conditions limitations